The full text of this article:

 Abstract: As more companies start doing digital business, the question of how starting a digital venture differs from starting a traditional venture grows more important.
 We present a framework of digital entrepreneurship that includes a typology of new digital ventures – mild, moderate, and extreme – the characteristics of each type of new digital venture and a discussion of how those characteristics shape the success factors of each type of venture.
 Specific issues addressed include digital or virtual products and services, digital or virtual workplaces, and the effects of relying on Computer-Mediated Communication (CMC).

-Please re-direct your browser by clicking on this Inderscience Online Journals link, to access the full-text of this article.
+Go to Inderscience Online Journals to access the Full Text of this article.

-If you are not yet a Subscriber to International Journal of Networking and Virtual Organisations (IJNVO) journal, you can subscribe by following a few simple and quick steps.
-A subscription will give you complete access to all articles in the current issue, as well as to all articles in the previous three years, where applicable.
-Click here to subscribe.
+A subscription gives you complete access to all articles in the current issue, as well as to all articles in the previous three years (where applicable).
+See our Orders page to subscribe.